nsomaru/laws2pr/3_accessio.md

         Law and Order* 1991 (3) SA 439 (T))

-### 2. Moveable &rarr; Immovable
+### 2. Movable &rarr; Immovable
-- Land is always the principle *res*, moveables always the accessory
+- Land is always the principle *res*, movables always the accessory
-- *Inaedificatio* = processes by which a moveable joins to land by *industry* (building)
+- *Inaedificatio* = processes by which a movable joins to land by *industry* (building)
 - Anything which has roots in the soil joins by *natural* means
     - exception: plant nurseries where the join is not permanent
 - Tests for *accessio*:
     - Courts agree on the following 3 factors, not how they are weighed:
-        1. Nature and purpose of the moveable *res*
+        1. Nature and purpose of the movable *res*
             - Is this something that ought to be joined to an immovable?
         2. Degree and manner of annexation
-            - Can the join be removed withot injuring the property?
+            - Can the join be removed without injuring the property?
-            - A secure join is *not neccesarily* definitive
+            - A secure join is *not necessarily* definitive
-        3. Intention of the owner of the moveable
+        3. Intention of the owner of the movable
             - *Ipse dixit* -- expressed or professed intention (subjective)
             - How securely is it attached?
             - Is there some agreement in place showing intention?